castwide/gamefic-sdk/README.md

 ### Example Projects

-The gamefic-sdk repo includes several example projects that provide more more complete demonstrations of Gamefic's features.
+The gamefic-sdk repo includes several example projects that provide more complete demonstrations of Gamefic's features.
 To run an example, copy its `main.rb` file to your own project.

 ### Learning More